 Table 5.1: Descriptions of the rocket component classes and their functionality.
-Abstract classes are shown in it talics.
+Abstract classes are shown in italics.

-Component class Description ${\it RocketComponent}$: The base class of all components, including common features such as child component handling.
-Rocket: The base component of a rocket design, provide change event notifications.
-ComponentAssembly: A base component for an assembly of external components.
+Component class Description RocketComponent: The base class of all components, including common features such as child component handling.
+Rocket: The base component of a rocket design, provides change event notifications.
+ComponentAssembly: A base component for an assembly of external com- ponents.
 This could in the future be extended to allow multiple rocket bodies next to each other.
-Stage: A separable stage of the rocket.
-ExternalComponent: An external component that has an effect on the aerodynamics of the rocket.
-BodyComponent: A portion of the main rocket body, defined in cylin drical coordinates by $r = f(x, \theta)$.
+Stage: A separable stage of the rocket. ${\it External Component}:$ An external component that has an effect on the aerodynamics of the rocket.
+BodyComponent: A portion of the main rocket body, defined in cylin- drical coordinates by $r = f(x, \theta)$ .
 Symmetric Component: An axisymmetrical body component.
 Transition: A symmetrical transition (shoulder or boattail).
 NoseCone: A transition with the initial radius zero.
 BodyTube: A cylindrical body tube.
-Can be used as a moto , , , , , , , , , , , , , , , , , , , mount.
+Can be used as a motor mount.
 FinSet: A set of one or more fins.
 TrapezoidalFinSet: A set of trapezoidal fins.
 EllipticalFinSet: A set of elliptical fins.
 FreeformFinSet: A set of free-form fins.
 LaunchLug: A launch lug or rail pin.
-InternalComponent: An internal component that may affect the mass - the rocket but not its aerodynamics.
-Structural Component: A structural internal component, with specific shap - and density.
-RingComponent: A hollow cylindrical component.
-ThicknessRingComponent: A component defined by an outer radius and she thickness.
-InnerTube: An inner tube.
-Can be used as a motor mount an can be clustered.
-TubeCoupler: A coupler tube.
-EngineBlock: An engine block.
-Radius Ring Component: A component defined by an inner and outer radius CenteringRing: A ring for centering components.
-Bulkhead: A solid bulkhead (inner radius zero).
-MassObject: An internal component shaped approximately like solid cylinder and with a specific mass.
-MassComponent: A generic component with specific mass, for examp payload.
+InternalComponent: An internal component that may affect the mass of the rocket but not its aerodynamics.
+StructuralComponent: A structural internal component, with specific shape and density.
+RingComponent: A nonow cylindrical component.
+Inicknesskingcomponent: A component defined by an outer radius and snen thickness InnorTubo An inner tube.
+Can be used as a motor mount and Timer Tube. can be clustered TubeCoupler $\Delta$ coupler tube EngineBlock: An engine block RadiusRinaComponent: A component defined by an inner and outer radius CenteringBing A ring for centering components Bulkhead A solid bulkhead (inner radius zero) MassObject: An internal component shaped approximately like a , , , , , , , , , , , , , , , , , , , solid cylinder and with a specific mass.
+MassComponent: A generic component with specific mass, for example I pavload.
 RecoveryDevice: A recovery device.
 Parachute: A parachute.
 Streamer: A streamer.
 ShockCord: A shock cord with a specified material and length.

-Clusterable and RadialParent.
-Components implementing the Motor-Mount interface, currently BodyTube and InnerTube, can function as motor mounts and have motors loaded in them.
+Clusterable, RadialParent and Coaxial.
+Components implementing the MotorMount interface, currently BodyTube and InnerTube, can function as motor mounts and have motors loaded in them.
 The Clusterable interface signifies that the component can be clustered in various configurations.
 Currently only the InnerTube component can be clustered.
 Components and motors that are attached to a clustered inner tube are automatically replicated to all tubes within the cluster.
 The RadialParent interface allows inner components to automatically identify their correct inner and outer radii based on their parent and sibling components.
 For example, a coupler tube can automatically detect its radius based on the inner radius of the parent body tube.
+Coaxial on the other hand provides a generic interface for accessing and modifying properties of fixed-radius components.